t3l3machus/PowerShell-Obfuscation-Bible/README.md

 Just by typing the string 'invoke-mimikatz' in the terminal AMSI is having a stroke (the script is not even present / loaded).
 These strings may be found in comments as well, so it's a good idea to remove them, especially from FOS resources you grab from the internet (e.g. `Invoke-Mimikatz.ps1` from GitHub).

-\*It's generally a good idea to remove comments, this was just an example.
+\*It's generally a good idea to remove comments.
+This was just an example.

 ## Randomize Char Cases
 Probably the oldest trick in the book.
 Randomazing the character case of cmdlets and parameters might help:
 ```
 inVOkE-eXpReSSioN -vErbOse "WHoAmI /aLL" -dEBug
 ```

+## Rearrange Script Components
+Sometimes simply moving variables and classes to different locations might work, especially if you have found the detection trigger and it includes some variable definition that could be taking place somewhere else, like the beginning of the script.